digiscot/digiscot-website/pages/challenge-fund.md

 * Dundee Augmentative and Alternative Communication (AAC) Research Group
 * Co Chomunn na Pairce
 * Scottish Women's Aid

+We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).

 ## Call 1 (Winter 2014)